 Excitement is waiting as Cub Scouts travel the world on a passport to adventure as they learn new skills, and make new friends.
 Day camp is a council camp hosted by districts for Scouts entering 1st through 5th grade for the 2018-2019 school year.
 An awesome program is being planned with activities such as BB guns, archery, sports, games, and crafts, rank advancements, Scout skills, fun and more.

 Many volunteers are needed to make camp a success, so please consider volunteering.
-Boy Scouts (under the age of 14) can register as den chiefs (with their parent) or for the service patrol (if a Scoutmaster is present), and boys and girls ages 14-17 can volunteer as junior staff.
+Boy Scouts can volunteer.
 An adult/guardian must register with a Tiger (1st grader).

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).